 Lightly sweetened and flaky with chunks of slivered almonds, these are the kind of cookies that melt in your mouth.
 The powdered sugar coating gives them an extra boost of sweetness.

 Add these to your holiday baking list!
-The recipe makes a small amount- about 2 dozen Holiday Nuggets.
+The recipe makes a small amount- about 3 dozen Holiday Nuggets.
+If you want them a little larger, you’ll get two dozen out of the recipe.
 Double it if you want more!